xu4-engine/u4/doc/FileFormats.md

 0xE0   | 32    | Not used

 Dungeons:
-In a dungeon, the monster table contains information about the monsters in the dungeon.
+In a dungeon, the monster table seems to be a snapshot of a working area to track monsters.
 A monster stored in the monster table is *also* stored in DNGMAP.SAV.
 Inanimate objects are not stored in the monster table; they are stored *only* in DNGMAP.SAV.
+Entries not used for dungeon monsters (i.e. where bytes 0x60-0x7F are zero) can be seen to contain tile numbers and coordinates of surface information that matches OUTMONST.SAV.

 Offset | Bytes | Purpose
 -------|:-----:|----------------------